bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/LiquidityPoolConverter.md

 Liquidity Pool Converter

-The liquidity pool converter is the parent contract for specific types of converters that
+The liquidity pool converter is the base contract for specific types of converters that

 manage liquidity pools.